ALGue/phd/Write/CBC_model/TRACE.md

 Our hypothesis are:

 - We should find a negative relationship between landscape complexity (proportion of semi-natural patches in the landscape) and the average individual crop loss (for one crop patch).
 Indeed, increasing the proportion of semi-natural patches, we increase the probability to start 1 year with more NEs (increasing the total carrying capacity during overwintering) and the probability to decrease the initial distance between NEs and crops with pests.
-- Regulation of crops, id est the total number of crop patches attacked by pests and then visited by NEs is not directly correlated to the average individual crop loss.
+- Regulation of crops, *id est* the total number of crop patches attacked by pests and then visited by NEs is not directly correlated to the average individual crop loss.
 Indeed, crop loss is a more complex function which also depends on the timing of arrival of the NEs on infected crops.

+**Initialization** -

-**Initialisation** - At t = 0, a landscape grid cell is comuted, according to these 2 inputs:
+At t = 0, a landscape grid is computed, according to these 2 inputs:

 - proportion of semi-natural patches
 - and agregation levels

-A certain number of NE's are randomly located on semi-natural patches (with a process to avoid that several NE's may be located on the same patch).
+The observer has set the initial number of NEs, and they are located on semi-natural patches.

+These two steps are described more in details in the section 'process overview'.
+Rather, we want here to underline the differences between 2 distinct simulations:

+Whereas the values for

+- landscape features
+- and initial number of NEs

+could be the same between 2 simulations, in order to allow comparisons, the landscape structure has changed, as the location of the NEs.
+Indeed, for each simulation, we compute a new lansdcape grid on which we allocate the given initial number of NEs.
+These two processes include stochasticity and as a consequence, two initial environments are not directly and totally comparable.

 Simulation starts: